gmpaier/Battleship/README.md

 # Battleship

-We created Battleship type game to keep people entertained.
+We were talking among ourselves and talking about our interests and video games, and we created a Battleship type game to keep players entertained.

+## User Story
+If you are someone who is still stuck at home due to Covid, why not spend some time online with friends and play some videogames.
+Whether you are someone who is bored looking to pass some time, or a coding student looking to test and improve your skills, this is a game that allows someone to play other users in a game of Battleship.

 ## Usage
 #Demo

-## User Story
-Whether you are someone who is bored looking to pass some time, or a coding student looking to test and improve your skills, this is a game that allows someone to play other users in a game of Battleship.

 ## Game App Directions
 Upon entering the page, the user signs up and logs in in order to keep track of a players stats